Ascend/tools/makesd/README_EN.md

 #### Introduction

-makesd, Please select the corresponding card making toolkit according to the version you are using, or click the description link below to select the required card making toolkit.
+Select the software packages for SD card making based on the version used, or click either of the following links to select them as required.

 #### explain

 1. [for_1.7x.0.0](https://gitee.com/ascend/tools/tree/master/makesd/for_1.7x.0.0)

-   The card making toolkit for 1.7x.0.0 version.
+   **1.7x.0.0**: software packages required for card making.

 2. [for_1.3x.0.0](https://gitee.com/ascend/tools/tree/master/makesd/for_1.3x.0.0)

-   The card making toolkit for 1.3x.0.0 version.
+   **1.3x.0.0**: software packages required for card making.